 When subjected to deep flood levels, soaked cars are often classified as totaled and are demolished.
 Some flooded automobiles, though, end up on used car lots.
+In fact, about half of the cars damaged in Hurricane Harvey were expected to get resold [source: Donnelly].

 Buyers beware: Not all dealers are up front when a car has flood damage, and it can cost you.
 Even if a car looks good and seems to run fine, expensive problems can appear later as corrosion continues to creep inside critical components.
-Flood-damaged cars can also cost more than money: These automobiles can be dangerous to drive and the results may even be fatal.
+Flood-damaged cars can also cost more than money: These automobiles can be dangerous to drive, and the results may even be fatal.

 Unfortunately, flood-damaged vehicles can be hard to spot, but knowing the signs can help.
 Here are 10 ways to determine if a used car is a clean machine or a juicy lemon.